-She is an affiliated researcher with SpokenWeb, a SSHRC-funded partnership project for which she curates digital content, supervises and mentors Concordia University students working on audio collections, and produces monthly audio content for SpokenWeb’s ShortCuts series, both for SPOKENWEBLOG and for The SpokenWeb Podcast feed.
+She is an affiliated researcher with SpokenWeb, a SSHRC-funded partnership project for which is managing editor of SPOKENWEBLOG, and supervises and mentors Concordia students working on audio collections.
+She produces the monthly audio series ShortCuts for The SpokenWeb Podcast.

 Her archival research about poets on CBC Radio began as a SSHRC Postdoctoral Fellowship (TransCanada Institute / University of Guelph) followed by a SpokenWeb Postdoctoral Fellowship at Concordia University.

 She is an academic, educator, dancer, and editor – always near rivers, having grown up in Queensborough, B.C., and now living in Tiohtiá:ke/Montreal.

 Dr. McLeod is the 2020-2021 Researcher-in-Residence at the Concordia University Library with her project, Listening to the Library.